Jason Perry (singer)

-Jason Perry (born 29 December 1969) is an English record producer and singer/songwriter.
+Jason Perry (born 29 December 1969) is an English singer, songwriter and record producer.
 He is the lead vocalist of the Suffolk based band alternative rock 'A'.
 He has an identical twin brother, Adam, and a younger brother, Giles, both of whom are also members of the band.
 Recently, Perry has produced albums by Greywind, Fatherson, Don Broco, Molotov, McBusted, Matthew P, Ivyrise, the Blackout, Kids in Glass Houses, Get Cape.
 Wear Cape.
 Fly, Futures, Matt Willis and McFly.

 Musical career

+Early career and How Ace Are Buildings (1988 - 1997)

-A was formed in the late 1980s, as Grand Designs, and changed its name to A in 1993.
-The band cited their influences as: Rush, the Beach Boys, Van Halen and the Beastie Boys.
+A were formed in the late 1980s, as Grand Designs, and changed their name to A in 1993.
+The band cited their influences as Rush, the Beach Boys, Van Halen and the Beastie Boys.
 At the time, Perry had a job creating music for TV ads.
 He bought a studio, which he also used to produce some demos for the band.
 A landed a deal with London Records in 1996, and released records under their own Tycoon Records subsidiary.
 In 1997, they recorded their debut album How Ace Are Buildings over three months in California.
 Perry co-produced the album with Thom Wilson, most famous for producing the Offspring's "Smash".
 A began to build up a loyal following in the UK, touring with the likes of the Sex Pistols, Jesus Jones and their heroes Faith No More.
 After the album was released, bassist Stevie Swindon parted ways with the band and was replaced by their friend Daniel P Carter.
-In 1998, How Ace Are Buildings was re-released on ltd edition vinyl, with a bonus record featuring live tracks, remixes, clips from interviews, answering machine messages and general silliness.
+In 1998, How Ace Are Buildings was re-released in limited quantities on vinyl, with a bonus record featuring live tracks, remixes, clips from interviews, answering machine messages and general silliness.
 The record was produced, engineered, mixed and mastered by Perry.

+A vs. Monkey Kong (1999 - 2000)

 In 1999, they released their second album 'A' vs. Monkey Kong, which had a more mature sound than their debut, and is regarded by many as their finest hour.
 With its release, they began touring internationally for the first time.
 The single "I Love Lake Tahoe", about their love of snowboarding at Lake Tahoe was a big hit in Germany, and in 2000 the band embarked on a worldwide tour with the Bloodhound Gang.
 Perry produced many of the B-sides from this period.

+Hi-Fi Serious and commercial success (2001 - 2002)

-The third album was Hi-Fi Serious, recorded in Germany with producer Al Clay in 2001.
-The first single, "Nothing", was the heaviest thing the band had recorded to date, and went crashing into the UK top 10.
-This was followed by top 20 hit "Starbucks".
+The third album, Hi-Fi Serious, had been recorded in Germany with producer Al Clay in 2001.
+The first single, "Nothing", had achieved major success, peaking on the UK singles chart at number 9.
+This was followed by the singles Starbucks and Something's Going On, which charted at number 20 and number 51 respectively.
 The band spent 2002 touring worldwide, appearing at many of the world's major festivals, and won a Kerrang! award for best British band.
 This was the band's most successful period to date.